Author: Jessica Love

 A Story About online friends

-In Real Life is a unique story about online friends.
+In Real Life by Jessica Love is a unique story about online friends.
 There is a fun Vegas setting that is also ideal for the book.
 Despite the originality, I didn’t enjoy the main character’s personality, which affected my experience reading.
 I would, however, still recommend this book to those who are fine with a lot of drama.